malsapp/react-native-photo-upload/README.md

  -----|------|------------
- containerStyle | Object | Style object for the image container photoPickerTitle | String | Title for the image picker prompt, default is 'Select Photo' height | Number | the resized image height, default is 300 width | Number | the resized image width, default is 300 format | String | The format desired of the resized image, 'JPEG' or 'PNG' default is 'JPEG' quality | Number | The quality of the resized image indicated by a number between 1 and 100, default is 80 onPhotoSelect | Function | function which takes the base64 string of the new image as parameter onError | Function | fires if any error occur with response onTapCustomButton | Function | fires on tap custom button
+ containerStyle | Object | Style object for the image container photoPickerTitle | String | Title for the image picker prompt, default is 'Select Photo' maxHeight | Number | the resized image max height, maintains aspect ratio, default is 600 maxWidth | Number | the resized image max width, maintains aspect ratio default is 600 format | String | The format desired of the resized image, 'JPEG' or 'PNG' default is 'JPEG' quality | Number | The quality of the resized image indicated by a number between 1 and 100, default is 100 onPhotoSelect | Function | function which takes the base64 string of the new image as parameter onError | Function | fires if any error occur with response onTapCustomButton | Function | fires on tap custom button